medic/cht-core/docs/dev/workflow.md

 ### Manual Tests

 1. Make sure code review is ok
-2. Test new features in Firefox
+2. Test new features in Firefox and Webkit

 ### Release Steps